valentynkt/BackendGarden/content/notes/REST API.md

 ## Overview

 REST, or Representational State Transfer, is an architectural style that defines a set of constraints for creating web services.
 It is one of the most popular approaches to developing [[API]] (Application Programming Interfaces) that facilitate communication between client and server applications over the internet.
-RESTful APIs are designed to be stateless, leveraging standard [[HTTP]] methods and adhering to client-server architecture.
+RESTful APIs are designed to be stateless, leveraging standard [[HTTP]] methods and adhering to [[Client-Server Architecture Pattern|Client-Server]] architecture.

 ## Principles of REST